coggraph/coggraph.github.io/_pages/home.md

         <h3><span id="typing-text"></span></h3></p></div>
 </div>

-<p>The advent of photorealism in computer graphics and a wave of recent work in cognitive science
+<p>The advent of photorealism in computer graphics and a plethora of recent work in cognitive science
-    has opened fundamental questions about visual expression.
+    have brought new light to fundamental questions about visual expression.
 While these separate fields have greatly benefited from each other, their communities have not generally had opportunities to interact and share insights.
 At <a href="https://cognitivesciencesociety.org/cogsci-2024/">CogSci 2024</a>, we bring these perspectives together.
 </p>